Choosing the best compound bow for the money can be a long and overwhelming process. We’re here to help!

 - Not for large framed person or tall with long arms

 SAS has done it again!
-Another great priced compound bow that is one of the best deals for the money.
+The Sas Rage compound bow is yet another great priced bow that is one of the best deals for the money.

-One of the best parts about the SAS Rage compound bow is how upgradable it is.
+One of the best parts about it is how upgradable it is.

 That’s what makes it such a cool option for someone looking for something to build upon.
 This bow can easily grow with you.

 Specs: The draw weight is 55 to 70Ibs.
-Some of the features of the bow are a draw length 26″ to 30″, a draw weight of 55 to 70Ibs.
+Some of the features of the bow are a draw length 26″ to 30″.
 The let off is 70% and the axle to axle measurement is 35″.
-The price is a really competitive one, ranging from $150 to $200.
+It’s price is a really competitive one as well.
+Read full review.

 - Very upgradeable